thedersen/backbone.validation/README.md

 * `{2}` will be replaced with the second value in a range validator

-You can a message per attribute:
+You can specify a message per attribute:

 	MyModel = Backbone.Model.extend({
     	validation: {